Tuition and Fees

 Who pays: Students enrolled in lower-level, upper-level, and graduate courses in the College of Engineering and Mines departments.
 Please note: Tuition waivers do not cover tuition surcharges.

 Paying Tuition and Fees

 Students are not considered registered for any classes until all tuition and fees are paid or other payment arrangements have been made by the fee payment deadline.
+Please note that the payment due dates may vary if you are taking classes from multiple campuses.
 This includes room rent, meal plan costs, student activity fees, health fees and deposits.
 Any charges unpaid at the end of the previous semester are also due and must be paid before you can re-enroll.
-If you owe money to the university and submit an enrollment form and payment for the current semester, you will not be enrolled in your classes; instead the payment will be applied toward your outstanding balance.
+If you owe money to the university and submit an enrollment form and payment for the current semester, you will not be enrolled in your classes; instead, the payment will be applied toward your outstanding balance.

 Other than tuition and fees, which are due according to every semester’s payment schedule, any charges owed to the university are due within 30 days.